Create Your First Policy

 -X PUT \

-https://neuwerk.example/api/v1/policies/by-name/hostname-egress \
+https://neuwerk.example/api/v1/policy \

 --data @policy.json

-into allow.
+that group into allow.

 Verify That The Policy Became Active

-Check the stored record:
+Check the stored policy document:

-GET /api/v1/policies/by-name/hostname-egress
+GET /api/v1/policy

 Then check node readiness and runtime state: